Gungnir44/Gungnir44/README.md

 - 👋 Hi, I’m @Gungnir44
 - 👀 I’m interested in ... coding.
-- 🌱 I’m currently learning ...
-Java, at SHSU.
+- 🌱 I’m currently learning ... programming fundamentals at SHSU, and also self-learning AI
 - 💞️ I’m looking to collaborate on ... anything, I wanna learn!
 - 📫 How to reach me ... joshua.m.byrd3@gmail.com